ArchiveBox/docs/Install.md

 Other systems that are not officially supported but probably work to varying degrees:

  * Windows: Via [[Docker]] or WSL
- * Fedora, SUSE, Arch, CentOS
+ * Other Linux distros: Fedora, SUSE, Arch, CentOS, etc.
- * Other Linux distros

 Platforms other than Linux, BSD, and macOS are untested, but you can probably get it working on them without too much effort.